ray-mak/multistep-form/README.md

 <h1>Overview<h1>
 <p>First commit.
 Created the homepage and layout for the other steps.
 Set up page navigation.
-Next steps is to set up buttons and functions to dynamically navigate between pages. </P>
+Next steps is to set up buttons and functions to dynamically navigate between pages. </p>
+<p>Second commit.
+Added functionality to buttons which will allow for user to navigate between steps.
+Also added some form validation functions to the Personal Info page to make sure form fields are filled. </p>